 Waste heat

-The amount of waste heat generated is estimated to be around 130 TWh, of which the amount of waste heat currently used for district heating is about 3 TWh.
-The potential of waste heat, the use of which would be technically feasible, is estimated to be about 35 TWh.
+In Finland, it is estimated that about 130 TWh of waste heat will be generated, of which the amount of waste heat currently utilised as district heat is about 3 TWh.
+The potential for waste heat, which is still technically reasonably exploitable, is estimated to be around 35 TWh.

 However, the potential of waste heat that could still be utilised involves challenges, such as those related to economic profitability and business risks.
 The potential for further utilisation of waste heat is available in industry and condensing plants.
 The waste heat potential that industrial plants could utilise is approximately 15 TWh, but this requires sizeable investments.
 In the utilisation of waste heat, the construction of the transmission network and heat pumps account for a significant part of the costs.